Dual-Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions¶

 Loss & Training¶

-This is a non-learning method based on classical optimization (no neural networks):
+This is a non-learning method using traditional optimization (not a neural network):

 Key Experimental Results¶